nodejitsu/handbook/ReadMe.md

 By installing haibu, a user creates a development environment for themselves that mirrors the functionality of Nodejitsu's cloud platform!
-Any project that can be deployed on Nodejitsu can be ran by haibu.
+Any project that can be deployed on Nodejitsu can be run by haibu.

 Haibu, which is Japanese for "hive", wraps node.js applications in a "carapace" and converts them into managed "drones".
 This approach allows haibu to directly